apache/hawq-docs/admin/BackingUpandRestoringHAWQDatabases.md

 -   PXF
 -   `pg_dump`

 `gpfdist` and PXF are parallel loading and unloading tools that provide the best performance.
-You can use `pg_dump`, a non-parallel utility, to migrate from PostgreSQL to HAWQ.
+You can use `pg_dump`, a non-parallel utility inherited from PostgreSQL.

 In addition, in some situations you should back up your raw data from ETL processes.